Shein: Expansion in North America and potential IPO

 In 2023, The Information reported that Shein representatives had informal discussions with U.S.-based tech giants Amazon and Google about a potential investment in the company.
-The report notes that the company is expected to debut on the New York Stock Exchange (NYSE) in the future.
+The report notes that the company was expected to debut on the New York Stock Exchange (NYSE) in the future.
+In August 2023 Shein received a temporary restraining order in the US against its competitive rival Temu on a trademark infringement case.
+They also were involved in US lawsuits against each other with accusations of monopolization.
+In June 2023, the company announced plans to open a warehouse in Mexico for a "bigger foothold" in Latin America.
+In December 2023, Temu sued Shein, alleging illegal interference with its suppliers.